mlerner/mlerner.github.io/_posts/2022-01-13-the-ties-that-un-bind-decoupling-ip-from-web-services-and-sockets-for-robust-addressing-agility-at-cdn-scale.md

 ## What is the research?

-The research in  _The Ties that un-Bind: Decoupling IP from web services and sockets for robust addressing agility at CDN-scale_ describes CloudFlare's work to decouple networking concepts (hostnames and sockets) from IP addresses.
+The research in  _The Ties that un-Bind: Decoupling IP from web services and sockets for robust addressing agility at CDN-scale_ describes Cloudflare's work to decouple networking concepts (hostnames and sockets) from IP addresses.

 {% maincolumn 'assets/ties/fig1.png' '' %}

-By decoupling hostnames and sockets from addresses, CloudFlare's infrastructure can quickly change the machines that serve traffic for a given host, as well as the services running on each host - the authors call this approach _addressing agility_.
+By decoupling hostnames and sockets from addresses, Cloudflare's infrastructure can quickly change the machines that serve traffic for a given host, as well as the services running on each host - the authors call this approach _addressing agility_.

 ## What are the paper's motivations?